OxCGRT/covid-policy-tracker/documentation/subnational_interpretation.md

 In many countries, the national government sets international travel restrictions that apply country-wide (indicator C8).
 This would not be registered in the C8 indicator of a state's policy (unless they took additional measures beyond that of the national government), and so our secondary datasets would not report any international travel controls for STATE_WIDE.

-However, in our primary dataset in this [OxCGRT/covid-policy-tracker](https://github.com/OxCGRT/covid-policy-tracker) repository, we would report the national government's border controls against each state, as the policy is in force in those state.
+However, in our primary dataset in this [OxCGRT/covid-policy-tracker](https://github.com/OxCGRT/covid-policy-tracker) repository, we would report the national government's border controls against each state as part of STATE_TOTAL, as the policy is in force in those state.

 ## Further interpretation